JackSummerfield1/mildew-detection-in-cherry-leaves-p5/README.md

   - An average healthy cherry leaf and an average mildew infected leaf will also be displayed to show the differentiation of each.
   - We will display a gallery of images for healthy cherry leaves or mildew infected leaves.

+- ### Business Requirement 2: Classification
+  - We will create and fit an ML model to predict if a leaf is healthy or infected with powdery mildew.
+This will be a binary classification task as there are only 2 categories to identify.

 ## ML Business Case

 - In the previous bullet, you potentially visualised an ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course.